The Opportunities and Challenges of Program Administration

 This year’s CPTSC conference is dedicated to challenging this paradigm by welcoming presentations, panels, posters, and workshops on the pragmatic issues that program administrators face as they manage, lead, and develop their programs.
 In particular, we seek to create a dialogue among those who have deeper experience with program administration and new, diverse voices and perspectives that might suggest alternative perspectives for meeting the daily needs of program administration.

-Presentation (Individual, Panel & Poster) and Workshop Possibilities
+Presentation (Individual, Panel & Poster) and Workshop Themes

-The list below provides possible topics that program administrators regularly face as they lead programs, although the list is not exhaustive.
+The list below provides topics that program administrators regularly face as they lead programs.
+These themes guide our conference sessions this year.

 Assessment: Every program has some sort of requirement to evaluate how the program and its students are performing.
 What are the different ways that programs are assessed?
 What key metrics and instruments are used for evaluating programs?
 How can administrators argue for different types of measures and processes to better ensure excellent outcomes for diverse and marginalized students?